zsoltk/RIBs/android/tutorials/tutorial5/README.md

 The idea how they will work together:

 1. On `HelloWorld` screen, User presses **MORE OPTIONS**.
 Since it is beyond the responsibility of `HelloWorld` RIB, it reports it as `Output`
 2. `GreetingsContainer` catches the output, and switches its routing from `HelloWorld` to `OptionsSelector`.
-Since we display the container on the whole screen, this in effect results in a "new screen" effect.
+Since we display the container on the whole screen, this results in a "new screen" effect.
 3. `OptionsSelector` offers UI interaction to select something from a radio group.
 What should happen when a certain options is selected is beyond its responsibilities, so similarly as with `HelloWorld`, it reports it as `Output`.
 4. `GreetingsContainer` catches the output, switches back its routing to `HelloWorld` again.
 5. The text of the main button in `HelloWorld` should be updated to reflect the newly selected option.
 This can be done by via an `Input` command to `HelloWorld` which allows setting of the text from outside of the RIB.
-6. Pressing the button should also result in the selected text being shown in the Snackbar.
-This can be done by storing the selected text as part of the state of `GreetingsContainer`.

- Because this is a bit too much for one go, we will break it up to parts.
-In this tutorial, we'll cover reacting points `1-2`, and switching back to `HelloWorld`.

 ## Test your knowledge